Trying to get someone to see your side? Start by connecting to their underlying moral values.

 Lavin Exclusive Speaker

 How would you persuade a passionately decisive opponent to change their mind?
 First step, says Stanford professor and behavior expert Robb Willer, realize that you can’t just use the appeal that you find most convincing.
 As he explains in his TED Talk (which has been viewed over 2.9 million times), think about how you can reconfigure the terms of your position to suit their beliefs, values, and morals.
-“It sounds obvious,” says Willer, “and even though it is, it’s something we really struggle to do.
+“It sounds obvious,” says Robb, “and even though it is, it’s something we really struggle to do.
 We talk like we’re addressing a mirror.”
-Through his rigorously-tested technique of “moral reframing”, Willer shows how real, no-trickery persuasion begins through empathizing with the other side.
+Through his rigorously-tested technique of “moral reframing”, Robb shows how real, no-trickery persuasion begins through empathizing with the other side.
 It’s about discovering with what the person you disagree with tends to care about, and using that as the foundation for how you share you beliefs; creatively finding ways for your position to fit with their values.

-In keynotes and custom workshops, Willer demonstrates the political, social, and professional uses of strategic persuasion.
+In keynotes and custom workshops, Robb demonstrates the political, social, and professional uses of strategic persuasion.
 This is a skill to be learned, and one that relates to discussions as varied as same-sex marriage, sustaining the environment, and organizational culture.
-In his clear and warmly funny talks, Willer shows how the responsibility falls on all of us, no matter our political allegiance, to bridge these value gaps: and there is so much to be gained from that.
+In his clear and warmly funny talks, Robb shows how the responsibility falls on all of us, no matter our political allegiance, to bridge these value gaps: and there is so much to be gained from that.

-Willer has consulted for and partnered with a wide range of organizations, including the White House COVID-19 Response Team, the U.S. Surgeon General, the U.S. Department of Justice, the Bill and Melinda Gates Foundation, the Voter Protection Program, and two presidential campaigns.
+Robb has consulted for and partnered with a wide range of organizations, including the White House COVID-19 Response Team, the U.S. Surgeon General, the U.S. Department of Justice, the Bill and Melinda Gates Foundation, the Voter Protection Program, and two presidential campaigns.
 His writing on polarization, democracy, elections, and other topics has appeared in the New York Times, the Washington Post, CNN, Scientific American, and Vox.
 His research has been covered globally by more than 100 media outlets including TIME magazine, The Atlantic, NPR, and the BBC.

 Speech Topics